sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->
 ## Unreleased

-All Sourcegraph images now have a registry prefix. [#2901](https://github.com/sourcegraph/deploy-sourcegraph/pull/2901)
+- All Sourcegraph images now have a registry prefix. [#2901](https://github.com/sourcegraph/deploy-sourcegraph/pull/2901)
+- The memory requirements for `redis-cache` and `redis-store` have been increased by 1GB.
+See https://github.com/sourcegraph/deploy-sourcegraph/pull/2898 for more context.
 ## 3.26 -> 3.27

 > Warning: ⚠️ Sourcegraph 3.27 now requires **Postgres 12+**.